 Funeral expenses not paid by the decedent’s estate also cannot be deducted.
 This means that if a loved one of the deceased person pays for the funeral, the expenses do not qualify as tax-deductible for estate tax returns.

-State Deductions for Funeral Expenses
+Estate Tax Deductions for Funeral Expenses by State

 Federal tax rules are separate from the state, and tax-deductible funeral expenses vary from state to state.
 That said, 12 states and Washington, D.C. still impose state estate tax even if an estate doesn’t have to file federal estate taxes.
 Each one also has a different taxable threshold for deductions.

-Listed below are the states with estate taxes as well as each of their exemption levels:
+Listed below are the states with estate taxes as well as each of their exemption levels as of 2024:

-District of Columbia$4 million
+District of Columbia | $4.5 million |

 How Estates Can Claim Deductions